Discover What's Next

 18th International Conference on Community-Based Adaptation to Climate Change (CBA18)

-CBA18 brings together practitioners, grassroots representatives, local and national government planners, policymakers and donors working at all levels and scales to discuss how we can drive ambition for a climate-resilient future.
-We are proud to serve as a co-host for the Conference in partnership with the International Institute for Environment and Development.
-Registration open now!
+CBA18 brought together practitioners, grassroots representatives, local and national government planners, policymakers and donors working at all levels and scales to discuss how we can drive ambition for a climate-resilient future.
+We were proud to serve as a co-host for the Conference in partnership with the International Institute for Environment and Development.

 Together, let us champion the empowerment of rural communities, unlocking the transformative potential of their natural resources and fostering a world that thrives in harmony with nature.